-- If temporary, an annual lease arrangement for the water must be paid. - If permanent, the water must be bought. - As at least 1 650 workers and their families will be involved, the necessary programmes be put in place to resettle those that become redundant on the farms and also to introduce social programs to assist the families.
+- If temporary, an annual lease arrangement for the water must be paid. - If permanent, the water must be bought. - New allocations must be made such that they do not impact on legal entitlements of existing users and the project must be managed accordingly. - As at least 1 650 workers and their families will be involved, the necessary programmes be put in place to resettle those that become redundant on the farms and also to introduce social programs to assist the families.